HouseTrip/housetrip.github.com/_posts/2013-11-24-session-store-and-security.md

 `ruby benchmark.rb`

-...from another terminal.
+…from another terminal.
 The first benchmark creates a session and reuses it several times.
 The second one writes to the session each time.

 <img src="/images/2013-11-24/charts.png" class="center-image" alt="charts"/>